Skip to main contentSkip to footer

 Biography

-Dr Chi Eziefula is a Senior Lecturer in Infection at Brighton & Sussex Medical School and an Honorary Consultant in Infectious Diseases and Microbiology at Brighton and Sussex University Hospitals NHS Trust.
-She is co-director of CORTH, Centre for Cultures of Reproduction, Technologies.
+Dr Chi Eziefula is a Senior Lecturer in Infection at Brighton and Sussex Medical School and an Honorary Consultant in Infectious Diseases and Microbiology at University Hospitals Sussex NHS Trust.
+She is co-director of CORTH, Centre for Cultures of Reproduction, Technologies and Health at the University of Sussex.

 Research

 Chi has worked in the field of malaria research since 2005.
 Her doctoral work at the London School of Hygiene and Tropical Medicine evaluated a pharmacological intervention to block transmission of falciparum malaria in Uganda, conducting the first dose-finding trial for primaquine as a gametocytocidal agent, which contributed to a change in the World Health Organisation malaria treatment guidelines.
-Her wider research interests include migrant health and global women’s health.
+Her wider research interests include Menstrual Health and Global Women’s Health.

 Teaching

-Chi teaches infectious diseases, microbiology and clinical and tropical medicine to undergraduates and post-graduate doctors.
+Chi teaches Infectious Diseases, Microbiology and Clinical and Tropical Medicine to undergraduates and post-graduate doctors.
 She leads the Infection and Immunity theme for first year medical students.
-She teaches on the Scientific Basis of Infectious Diseases module and gives bedside and small group clinical teaching and laboratory-based clinical microbiology teaching to fourth year students.
+She teaches on the Scientific Basis of Infectious Diseases module at BSMS and gives bedside and small group clinical teaching and laboratory-based clinical microbiology teaching to fourth year students.
 She has taught, examined and been an exam board member on the Diploma in Tropical Medicine and Hygiene at the London School of Hygiene and Tropical Medicine.
+She teaches Masters Modules in Global Health and Clinical Medicine at BSMS.

 Selected publications